 This finding could be enormous for treating human patients with neurological problems.
 The language can be spoken, written or typed, (in the future transmitted with thought), so even if a stroke patient can no longer communicate through one of these ways, perhaps there are other intact language paths that can still be accessed.

 It's an exciting premise, but there is still a lot to verify.
 Brain imaging studies cannot tell us everything we need to know and further research will need to explore this auditory path in more detail.

-Even Petkov himself admitted that this missing brain fossil is "Highly controversial".
-But given how much good it could do, he thinks it is "important to learn more".
+Even Petkov himself admitted that this missing brain fossil is "highly controversial".
+But given how much good it could do, he thinks it's "important to learn more".